marcotoronto/rdm-test/content/05-3_Admin_Deposit.md

 ### Theme
 {: .no_toc}

 You can change the look of the Dataverse collection, including colour scheme, adding a logo, tagline, and website link.
-You can also choose to inherit theme from the University of British Columbia Dataverse Collection.
+You can also choose to inherit theme from the University of British Columbia Dataverse collection.

 <p style="margin-top:15px"></p>